kharrison/UYLPasswordManager/README.markdown

 The identifier of the keychain item to be stored.

 *group*
 The keychain access group.
-This parameter is option and may be set to nil.
+This parameter is optional and may be set to nil.

 ### deleteKeyForIdentifier:inGroup: